 Yes, freelancers, you can save for retirement, too!

-A survey last year by the Small Business Majority, an advocacy group, found that four out of 10 freelancers don’t have an active retirement plan.
+A 2017 survey by the Small Business Majority, an advocacy group, found that four out of 10 freelancers don’t have an active retirement plan.
 Even among those who do, as other research has found, savings may be sporadic.
 Only about a third of the self-employed regularly save for retirement.
-Yet as your own boss, saving for retirement is about the best thing you can do for your sole employee (you!).
+Yet as your own boss, saving for retirement is about the best thing you can do for your sole employee.
+(You!)

 I know this may sound daunting.
 You likely don’t have access to a 401(k), and there’s no helpful HR person to walk you through any savings plans.
 If your pay is erratic, it’s hard to feel comfortable putting any money somewhere you can’t get at it easily.
 Plus, there’s just the hassle of it all—you’d rather send that deadbeat client a thousand more invoices than deal with this.
 But it’s important for your future happiness, not to mention your current peace of mind.
 So, in the immortal words of a former president: “Yes we can!”
 Here’s how:

 As you may know, IRA stands for “individual retirement account,” and it’s the most popular way for freelancers to save for retirement.
 The great thing is that, unlike a 401(k), an IRA doesn’t come through a company you work for.
 You set it up yourself.
 I recommend doing this through a low-cost mutual fund company such as Vanguard.
 You can contribute up to $6,000 a year to an IRA.
 There are two kinds: Roth IRAs (which offer completely tax-free growth) and deductible traditional IRAs (which offer an up-front tax break and then years of tax-deferred growth).